SedenionCas/sedenion-rule-creator/readme.md

 2. Once the rules have been specified in the `rules.in` file, proceed to build and run this repository using the command `cargo run`.

-3. Upon successful execution, the newly generated rules will be made available in the `rules.out` file, ready for integration into the Sedenion Engine.
+3. Upon successful execution, the newly generated rules will be made available in the `rules.rs` file, ready for integration into the Sedenion Engine.

 ## Syntax